npg70/galbreath-old/sources/kintyre-rentals-1505-1710.md

 ## Page 73

-From the secion "Kintyre Tenants 1666-1705"
+From the section "Kintyre Tenants 1666-1705"

 > These notes are the particulars of leases  contained in two folders in the procession of the Duke of Argyll